Ceviche9/tunde.dev/README.md

 ## 📄 About the project

-The purpose of this site is to use it as a personal portfolio, where it is more intuitive and simple to show my projects and a little bit about myself.
+The purpose of this site is to use it as a personal portfolio, where it shows a little bit about my background as a developer and shows some of my projects.

 ## 📝 Technologies